2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in New Jersey

 Of the 111 students majoring in visual and performing arts at Kean, 32% are male and 68% are female.

-William Paterson University of New Jersey came in at #6 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in New Jersey ranking.
-Located in the suburb of Wayne, William Paterson University is a public school with a medium-sized student population.
+William Paterson University of New Jersey ranked #6 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in New Jersey list.
+Located in the suburb of Wayne, William Paterson University is a public college with a medium-sized student population.

 Women make up 47% of the visual and performing arts majors at the school.